puppetlabs/puppet-docs/source/puppetdb/1.1/api/query/tutorial.markdown

+---
+title: "PuppetDB 1.1 » API » Query Tutorial"
+layout: default
+canonical: "/puppetdb/1/api/query/tutorial.html"
+---

+This page is a walkthrough for constructing several types of PuppetDB queries.
+It uses the **version 2 API** in all of its examples; however, most of the general principles are also applicable to the version 1 API.

+If you need to use the v1 API, note that it lacks many of v2's capabilities, and be sure to consult the v1 endpoint references before attempting to use these examples with it.

-# How to query
+## How to query

-Queries are performed by supplying a querystring parameter called `query`, which contains the query to execute.
+Queries are performed by performing a GET request to an endpoint URL and supplying a querystring parameter called `query`, which contains the query to execute.
 Results are always returned in `application/json` form.
 A curl command like the following can be used to easily try queries from the command line: